 The influence of Amazon on private business can hardly be underestimated.
 Amazon has developed a business model which has disrupted not only the retail world, but the very way in which consumers interact with brands.

-New legislation proposed before Congress earlier in June could effectively halt operations of Amazon's own logistics services, stranding some 83 percent of Amazon sellers.
+Now, legislation proposed before Congress could effectively halt operations of Amazon's own logistics services, stranding some 83 percent of third-party sellers.
+Namely, FBA sellers.